 You can use execsql to:

 - Import data from text files or spreadsheets into a database.

 - Copy data between different databases, even databases using different types of DBMSs.

-- Export tables and views as formatted text, comma-separated values (CSV), tab-separated values (TSV), OpenDocument spreadsheets, HTML tables, JSON, LaTeX tables, unformatted (e.g., binary) data, or several other formats.
+- Export tables and views as formatted text, comma-separated values (CSV), tab-separated values (TSV), OpenDocument spreadsheets, HTML tables, JSON, XML, LaTeX tables, HDF5 tables, unformatted (e.g., binary) data, or several other formats.

-- Export data to non-tabular formats using several different types of template processors.
+- Export data to non-tabular formats using several different template processors.

 - Conditionally execute different SQL commands and metacommands based on the DBMS in use, the database in use, data values, user input, and other conditions.

 - Use simple dynamically-created data entry forms to get user input.

 - Write status or informational messages to the console or to a file during the processing of a SQL script.
 Status messages and data exported in text format can be combined in a single text file.
 Data tables can be exported in a text format that is compatible with Markdown pipe tables, so that script output can be converted into a variety of document formats.